T0AA/selfbot/README.md

 ⚠️ **Disclaimer**
 Using selfbots on Discord is a violation of [Discord's Terms of Service](https://discord.com/terms).
 The use of this tool may result in a permanent account ban.
 The author is not responsible for any consequences arising from the use of this code.

+You can also change the code and make it your own, please give a little credit though.
 ---

 ## 💻 Features